Beyond-jQuery/book/manuscript/data.md

 ### The HTML5 `dataset` property {#element-dataset}

 The HTML5 specification, completed in October of 2014, defined a new property on the `HTMLElement` interface - `dataset`.
 Think of this new property as a JavaScript object available on any element object.
+In fact, it is an object, more specifically a [`DOMStringMap` object][html5-domstringmap], which is also defined in the HTML5 spec.
 Any property you add to the `dataset` object is reflected as `data-` attribute on the element's tag in your document.
 You can also _read_ any `data-` attribute defined on the element's tag in your document by checking the corresponding attribute's property on the element's `dataset` object.
 In this respect, `HTMLElement.dataset` provides all of the behaviors you have come to love about jQuery's `data()` method - an intuitive way to read & write data to an element, without the drawbacks.
 Since changes to the properties on the `dataset` object are always synced to the element's markup, and vice-versa, this new standard property is a perfect way to deal with trivial element data.

 `Element.dataset` is currently available on a subset of ["modern" browsers](#modern-browsers) - Internet Explorer 9 and 10 are _not_ supported.
 Please keep that in mind when viewing the following code examples.
 And for our first demonstration, let's re-write the first code block first displayed in the [earlier section on reading and updating `data-` attributes using the web API](#reading-updating-data).